zotonic/zotonic/doc/dev/codestyle.rst

 *  When your commit fixes a bug on github, add `Fixes #1545` on a separate line below the description.

-Notice the empty line preceeding the longer description.
+Notice the empty line preceding the longer description.

 Atomicity